Lee Groeger - 12/06/2019

 If you had never heard of Peloton® before, you’re almost sure to have in the past few weeks, thanks to a controversial commercial that began airing during the 2019 holiday season.
 I’m not going to lie, it’s pretty bad.
 But is it as bad as everyone is saying?
 Let’s take a look.

-The commercial.
 “The Gift That Gives Back” spot features an attractive, young woman receiving a Peloton bike as a Christmas gift from her husband and then filming her exercise journey over the course of the following year.
 We, as the viewers, realize at the end of the commercial that what we’re watching is a compilation video of all those workouts, which she appears to be presenting as a thank-you gift to her husband.

-The controversy.
 The ad has been widely criticized as tone-deaf and sexist, with some also calling it classist and even dystopian.
 Many viewers took issue with the fact that the woman is already in shape—which I’ll get to later—and she is often described as looking scared, while the husband is dragged for the implications and expectations that gifting his wife with an exercise bike could entail.
 The general consensus is that it just missed the mark.
 Following the backlash, Peloton’s stock dipped 15% over the course of three days in the first week of December.

-The response: A Peloton representative responded to the controversy saying, “We constantly hear from our members how their lives have been meaningfully and positively impacted after purchasing or being gifted a Peloton Bike or Tread, often in ways that surprise them.
+A Peloton representative responded to the controversy saying, “We constantly hear from our members how their lives have been meaningfully and positively impacted after purchasing or being gifted a Peloton Bike or Tread, often in ways that surprise them.
 Our holiday spot was created to celebrate that fitness and wellness journey.”

-My two cents.
 Regardless of whether you’re offended by the commercial or not, it’s pretty cringeworthy.
 Peloton defines its mission as using “technology and design to connect the world through fitness, empowering people to be the best version of themselves anywhere, anytime.”
 The woman in this ad does not seem empowered in any way, but rather she comes across as scared, insecure and nervous, even at the end of the commercial after a year of “enjoying” her gift.
 Even her comments are ambiguous.
 Upon receiving the bike, she exclaims, “A Peloton!” and the spot ends with her saying to the camera, “I didn’t realize how much this would change me.”
 Where’s the empowerment message?
 Why did she want to change?
 How did the experience make her feel?
 It’s too disconnected.

 It’s also in such stark contrast to the prior campaign that I can’t help but wonder how and why this departure occurred.
 Yes, we still see an impeccably decorated home with the trademark floor-to-ceiling windows and scenic views, but the central character is a far cry from the motivated, high-energy people we’ve seen featured before.
 Perhaps the brand was attempting to show their sentimental side, or maybe they’re targeting a new market segment—I just don’t think the mission was accomplished.